New Wave – The Other Cyprus: History

-On 29 April 2022, the movement announced that it would contest the 2023 presidential elections with Christofides as its candidate.
+On 29 April 2022, the Neo Kyma movement announced that it would contest the 2023 presidential elections with Christofides as its candidate.
 Christofides received 1.6% of the vote in the first round.

+On 26 October 2023, the Neo Kyma movement announced that it would join forces with Famagusta for Cyprus to form the Volt Cyprus party.
+At its founding party conference on 3 December 2023, the party adopted its statutes and elected Alexandra Attalides and Charilaos Velaris as its chairpersons.
+This formalised the merger.

 Structure

-The highest body of the movement is the 77-member Council, whose task is to make proposals and decisions on how the movement can influence things in Cyprus.
-It consists of 77 members of the movement elected every 3 years and meets at least quarterly to review the work done by committees.
+The highest body of the movement was the 77-member Council, whose task was to make proposals and decisions on how the movement can influence things in Cyprus.
+It consisted of 77 members of the movement elected every 3 years and meets at least quarterly to review the work done by committees.

-The Coordination Committee is the executive body of the Movement and consists of a maximum of 14 members elected by the 77-member Council.
+The Coordination Committee was the executive body of the Movement and consists of a maximum of 14 members elected by the 77-member Council.
 It implements the decisions of the council and is responsible for the smooth functioning and development of the movement, as well as partnerships with other movements.

-The movement's programmatic development takes place in 15 Thematic Committees, and the committees take on an advisory role, reporting regularly to the Coordinating Committee.
-These work together to develop a program for participating in elections and taking positions toward the work of the government.
+The movement's programmatic development took place in 15 Thematic Committees, and the committees take on an advisory role, reporting regularly to the Coordinating Committee.
+These worked together to develop a program for participating in elections and taking positions toward the work of the government.

-The movement also has a youth group that works especially for a sustainable future with work for all, with equal education and development opportunities, and concerns for young people.
+The movement also had a youth group that works especially for a sustainable future with work for all, with equal education and development opportunities, and concerns for young people.

-Locally, the movement is structured in 7 district teams, corresponding to the 6 districts of Cyprus and Troodos.
+Locally, the movement was structured in 7 district teams, corresponding to the 6 districts of Cyprus and Troodos.